skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 Mention Emma's idea:

 >I think for me that at the root of it is the counterpart of dissociation, ie splitting from body experience often caused by trauma.
 Not sure that’s much help.
 I do think embodiment exists and its not just having a body but very hard to point to it via language.

+and asked myself how it might help understand the discrepanci And it was by robbing de Sousa Santos of his thinking for one context (that of higher and lower resolution levels between theories and methods) that I tore the term _resolution_ from one context and linked it together

+although perhaps if I were really desperate I might make some claims about the inappropriately clumsy role of the smartphone in the practice.